What is a stooled up crane?

 5t SWL Stooled Up Kone Crane

-The customers existing free standing gantry system was only 4.4 metres from floor to rail but needed to achieve a 4.6 metre lifting height.
-As the client had enough headroom in his factory we were able to stool the crane up to achieve the required height of lift, for only a fraction of the cost of replacing the entire gantry system.
+A customers existing free standing gantry system was only 4.4 metres from floor to rail however they needed to achieve a 4.6 metre lifting height.
+As the client had enough headroom in his factory we were able to stool the crane up to achieve the required height of lift.
+This was only a fraction of the cost of replacing the entire gantry system, furthermore at 60 meters long it was far quicker.